go-pogo/buildinfo/README.md

 }
 ```

-## Prometheus metric collector
+## Observability usage

-When using a metrics scraper like Prometheus, it is often a good idea to make
+When using a metrics scraper like Prometheus or OpenTelemetry, it is often a
-the build information of your app available.
-Below example shows just how easy
+good idea to make the build information of your app available.
+Below example
-it is to create and register a collector with the build information as
+shows just how easy it is to create and register a collector with the build
-constant labels.
+information as constant labels.

+### Prometheus metric collector
 ```
 prometheus.MustRegister(prometheus.NewGaugeFunc(
     prometheus.GaugeOpts{